NSCC Faculty Learning College Portfolio Reflection:

-I have been leading teams for over 20 years.
-I have been actively involved in managing a large business, starting and running my own business and participating in applied arts and information technology projects for over 19 years; from writing proposals for gaining funding for projects to setting strategic directions for clients and defining, developing, designing and implementing these projects.
+I have been leading teams for decades and actively involved in managing a large business from 1988 to 1993.
+I have been actively involved in starting and running my own business and participating in applied arts and information technology projects for since 1994; from writing proposals for gaining funding for projects to setting strategic directions for clients and defining, developing, designing and implementing these projects.

-I have been delivering training for over 15 years and an NSCC faculty for over 11 years, designing creative and engaging methods, strategies and techniques for learners.
-I have been involved in the applied arts and mass-media industries for over 30 years.
+I have been delivering training since 1997 and an NSCC faculty since 2001, designing creative and engaging methods, strategies and techniques for learners.
+I have been involved in the applied arts and mass-media industries since 1978.